geldrezNicholas/Auto-Park-GUI/README.md

-# 🚗 Auto-Park-GUI
+# 🚗 Car-Lot-GUI

-Auto-Park-GUI is a JavaFX-based desktop application designed to simulate an Auto Park inventory and sales system.
+Car-Lot-GUI is a JavaFX-based desktop application designed to simulate an Car Lot inventory and sales system.
 It uses the Model–View–Controller (**MVC**) architecture to separate the underlying data model from the graphical interface and controller logic.
 The program displays available vehicles, allows the user to **add** or **remove** items from a cart, and updates inventory quantities in real time.

 The application also tracks the number of sales, total revenue, and the most popular items based on units sold.
-With responsive list views, custom UI panes, and event-driven interactions, Auto-Park-GUI provides a simple but functional example of a JavaFX application built with proper **object-oriented design principles**.
+With responsive list views, custom UI panes, and event-driven interactions, Car-Lot-GUI provides a simple but functional example of a JavaFX application built with proper **object-oriented design principles**.

 ## 🛠 Requirements